One of the first things a new puppy owner wants to know is how to housetrain a puppy…..fast.

 Everyone’s schedule will look different.
 But when creating your schedule here are a few things to keep in mind.
 Puppies should be taken out for a potty break:

-- When they get up in the morning
+• When they get up in the morning

-- 10 to 15 minutes after they eat or drink
+• 10 to 15 minutes after they eat or drink

-- Before and after naps
+• Before and after naps

-- At night before going to bed
+• At night before going to bed

-- After extended play times
+• After extended play times

-- Anytime that they are taken out of their crate or playpen.
+• Anytime that they are taken out of their crate or playpen.

-Tip # 5 – Pay Attention
+Tip # 6 – Pay Attention

 One of the recommended ways to keep track of your puppy is to keep them on a leash at all times and attach the leash to you.
 This way your puppy will never be more than a few feet away.

-I also didn’t want her to develop separation anxiety.
-I wondered if having my puppy attached to me all the time would cause her not to want to be alone.
 Being comfortable with being alone is an important life lesson that a puppy needs to learn.
 Please read my post on how to prevent separation anxiety in puppies to learn more.

-Tip #6 – Learn the signs that indicate they need to go
+Tip #7 – Learn the signs that indicate they need to go

 Bella just goes to the back door and stares at it.
 If we don’t notice she will eventually tell us by crying but most of the time she is hard to miss standing in front of the door.
 All dogs will eventually learn to tell you when they need to go out, but when they are a puppy they don’t yet know how to tell you.
+This is why you need to learn their signs.

 Tip# 9 – Getting them to go when outside

-- If the dog is allowed to use puppy pads they may assume that going in the house is what you want them to do
+• If the dog is allowed to use puppy pads they may assume that going in the house is what you want them to do

-- It may be that the puppy was not ready to go when they were outside
+• It may be that the puppy was not ready to go when they were outside

-- Or it could be that they were distracted when they were outside
+• Or it could be that they were distracted when they were outside

-Tip # 10 – Learn the proper way to use a crate when potty training a puppy
+Tip # 11 – Learn the proper way to use a crate when potty training a puppy

 I often hear people say they are crate training to potty train a puppy.
-Crate training and potty training is not the same thing.
+Crate training and potty training are not the same thing.
 When you crate train you are teaching a puppy to be comfortable in an enclosed space.
 This is important if you want to travel with your dog or if they ever need to stay at a veterinarian’s office.
 Potty training is teaching your puppy to go to the bathroom in a preferred place.

 You can’t potty train a puppy if they are always in the crate.
-Yes they won’t go inside their crate but that doesn’t mean you are teaching them not to go in the house when they are out of the crate.
+Yes, they won’t go inside their crate but that doesn’t mean you are teaching them not to go in the house when they are out of the crate.
 They have to be out of the crate to understand that they shouldn’t pee in the house.

 To learn more about how to crate train your puppy read our posts Crate Training a Puppy – Made Easy and How to Crate Train a Puppy: 10 Mistakes to Avoid

-Tip# 11 – Clean up accidents completely
+Tip# 12 – Clean up accidents completely

 Like I said in tip #1 dogs prefer to go to the bathroom where there are potty scents already.
 This means if they had an accident in your home they will want to return to that area the next time too.
 So it is really important to thoroughly clean up the accident area.

-- Crate Training a Puppy – Made Easy
+Potty Training a Puppy – Made Easy

 Becky Bruns